Patricia Lewis (physicist): Biography

 A dual national of Ireland and the United Kingdom, Lewis holds a BSc in physics from the University of Manchester and a PhD in nuclear structure physics from the University of Birmingham.
-In 1982, she was a special assistant in the Rehabilitation Centres for Children in Calcutta, India, and from 1983 to 1986, she lectured in physics at the University of Auckland, in New Zealand, from where she also carried out research at the Australian National University in Canberra, and as a visiting lecturer at Imperial College London.
+Dr Lewis also holds an Honorary Doctor of Laws from the University of Warwick (2015).
+In 1982, she was a special assistant in the Rehabilitation Centres for Children in Kolkata, India, and from 1983 to 1986, she lectured in physics at the University of Auckland, in New Zealand, from where she also carried out research at the Australian National University in Canberra, and she was a visiting lecturer at Imperial College London. during her tenure at VERTIC.